ddc-java-14/giggle/docs/index.md

 * Someone who really could use a laugh.

     > As a person who likes giggle a lot,I want a joke app, so that I can get a laugh anytime I need it.

 * Anyone who is sad and who could use a picker upper.

-  > As a grieving person that just lost a loved one, I need an easy-to-use humor app so that I can ease some of my pain
+    > As a grieving person that just lost a loved one, I need an easy-to-use humor app so that I can ease some of my pain.

 ## Functionality

 * Enter a word